tabithacarnell/tabithacarnell/README.md

 🎓 MSc Data Science & Artificial Intelligence | BSc Accounting & Finance
 📍 Based in the UK

-I'm building a portfolio to showcase my academic projects, technical skills, and interest in data-led decision making.
+This portfolio showcases my academic projects, technical skills, and interest in data-led decision making.
 I’m focused on developing practical, data-driven skills that can be applied in business, marketing, and research.

 ---